loggly/loggly-jslogger/README.md

 ## Send Console Errors to Loggly

 Keep the **sendConsoleErrors** value to *true*  to send all unhandled errors to Loggly with detailed information, including error message, URL, line number and column number.
-This will also take care of the previously defined **window.onerror** function.

 ## Send Tags to Loggly